Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 The region is ideal for newer cruisers looking to build confidence while enjoying spectacular scenery.

-Related Reading: Why Everyone Should Join a Leopard Flotilla at Least Once — A Leopard Owner Testimony
+Read how one owner describes the experience in Why Everyone Should Join a Leopard Flotilla at Least Once.

 The Exumas